microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/bookingservice.md

  [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents information about a particular service provided by a [bookingBusiness](bookingbusiness.md), such as the service name, price, and the staff that usually provides such service.
+Represents information about a particular service provided by a [booking Business](bookingbusiness.md), such as the service name, price, and the staff that usually provides such service.

 Inherits from [bookingNamedEntity](bookingNamedEntity.md).